chaup15/cse15l-lab-reports/lab-report-1-week-2.md

 >`Are you sure you want to continue connecting (yes/no/[fingerprint])?`

 >Don't be scared; just type `yes` and enter.
 Everything will be okay.
 I promise.
-Otherwise, ask Professor Gerald or tutors for help.

 - Finally, enter your passcode.
 If you are greeted by the system like this: